Codesai/website/_i18n/es/_posts/2022-04-08-listening-to-test-smells-1.md

 <h2>Notes.</h2>

+<a name="nota1"></a> [1]  <- Poner aquí las referencias a otros posts anteriores sobre este mismo tema.

+<a name="nota2"></a> [2] Listen to his great talk about this relationship: [The Deep Synergy Between Testability and Good Design](https://www.youtube.com/watch?v=4cVZvoFGJTU)

+<a name="nota3"></a> [3] This is the complete paragraph from chapter 20 (título?)  of the GOOS book <- link: “Sometimes we find it difficult to write a test for some functionality we want to add to our code.
+In our experience, this usually means that our design can be improved — perhaps the class is too tightly coupled to its environment or does not have clear responsibilities.
+When this happens, we first check whether it’s an opportunity to improve our code, before working around the design by making the test more complicated or using more sophisticated tools.
+We’ve found that the qualities that make an object easy to test also make our code responsive to change.”

+<a name="nota4"></a> [4]  This quote is from their post [Synaesthesia: Listening to Test Smells](http://www.mockobjects.com/2007/03/synaesthesia-listening-to-test-smells.html).

+<a name="nota5"></a> [5]  Have a look at this interesting [series of posts about listening to the tests]( [Steve Freeman](https://twitter.com/sf105?lang=en)) by  [Steve Freeman](https://twitter.com/sf105?lang=en).
+It’s a raw version of the content that you’ll find in chapter 20 (título?) of their book.

-<a name="nota1"></a> We have simplified the client's code to remove some distracting details and try to highlight its key problems.
+<a name="nota6"></a> [6] We have simplified the client's code to remove some distracting details and try to highlight its key problems.

+<a name="nota7"></a> [7] [Vladimir Khorikov](https://twitter.com/vkhorikov?lang=en) calls this unit testing anti-pattern [Code pollution](https://enterprisecraftsmanship.com/posts/code-pollution/).

-<a name="nota2"></a> A [flag Argument](https://martinfowler.com/bliki/FlagArgument.html) is a kind of argument that is telling
-a function or a class to behave in a different way depending on its value.
+<a name="nota8"></a> [8] A [flag Argument](https://martinfowler.com/bliki/FlagArgument.html) is a kind of argument that is telling a function or a class to behave in a different way depending on its value.
 This might be a signal of poor cohesion in the function or class.

-<a name="nota3"></a> [Vladimir Khorikov](https://twitter.com/vkhorikov?lang=en) calls this unit testing anti-pattern [Code pollution](https://enterprisecraftsmanship.com/posts/code-pollution/).

-<a name="nota4"></a> No introduce problemas de testeabilidad en otras clases porque esta única instancia es inyectada por constructor en todos las clases que la necesitan como colaboradora.
+No introduce problemas de testeabilidad en otras clases porque esta única instancia es inyectada por constructor en todos las clases que la necesitan como colaboradora.

 <h2>References.</h2>
 - [Growing Object-Oriented Software, Guided by Tests](https://www.goodreads.com/en/book/show/4268826-growing-object-oriented-software-guided-by-tests), [Steve Freeman](https://twitter.com/sf105?lang=en), [Nat Pryce](http://www.natpryce.com/articles.html)